LuKC1024/notional-machine-study-2022/code-book-2.md

-- **verbalize the syntax**: the student describes a piece of program with many PL-words (e.g. `first`, `rest`, `empty`, the user-defined function names, and even quotes of the program).
-  Furthermore, the description mentions the PL-words in the same order as they occur in the program.
+- **verbalize the syntax**: the student describes a piece of program by reading off the syntactic constructs (e.g. `first`, `rest`, `empty`, the user-defined function names, and even quotes of the program), largely in the same order as they occur in the program.
   (We need this code because students will likely organize more interesting explanation around applications of this code.)
-- **purposes**: the student describes what a function does without getting into its case splitting and without saying recursion explicitly.
+- **purposes**: the student describes what a function does at the level of inputs and outputs.
-  That is, the student paraphrases the recursion.
   For example, *"loop until"* and *"remove all"* are considered a purpose.
   *"do the same for the rest"* is NOT considered a purpose.
   (Existance of applications of this code suggests that the student has came up with a purpose statement of the function).